Pathoschild/smapi-mod-dump/source/~daleao/ImmersiveValley/ImmersiveProfessions/README.md

 - **wol_events** - List currently subscribed mod events (for debugging).
 - **wol_resetthehunt** - Forcefully reset the currently active Treasure Hunt and choose a new target treasure tile.

+## API

+The mod exposes an API to facilitate integration with other mods.
+Currently exposed endpoints include:

+- Checking the current quality of Ecologist forage or Gemologist minerals.
+- Checking the current tax deduction bracket for Conservationist.
+- Forcing new Treasure Hunt events, or interrupting active Treasure Hunts.
+- Subscribing callbacks to Treasure Hunt started or ended events.
+- Checking a player's registered Ultimate ability.
+- Subscribeing callbacks to Ultimate charging, activation and deactivation events.
+- Checking whether the Ultimate meter is currently being displayed (useful for UI mods to decide whether to reposition their own HUD elements).
+- Checking the player's config settings for this mod.

+To consume the API, copy both interfaces from the [Common.Integrations](../Common/Integrations/ImmersiveProfessions) namespace to your project and [ask SMAPI for a proxy](https://stardewvalleywiki.com/Modding:Modder_Guide/APIs/Integrations).

 ## Recommended Mods

 - NEW: [Quality Of Life](https://www.nexusmods.com/stardewvalley/mods/11296), which now hosts all balancing features previously from this mod, plus new ones.